commschamp/CommsDSL-Specification/fields/enum.md

 - **sinceVersion** - Version of the protocol when the value was introduced.
 - **deprecated** - Version of the protocol when the value was deprecated.

-All these extra properties are described in detail as [Common Properties of Fields](common.md).
+All these extra properties are described in detail in [Common Properties of Fields](common.md).

 #### Default Value